 The buttons on the base of the unit are perfectly symmetrical, allowing for left- or right-handed use.
 The only problem here is that two of the buttons are right next to each other and all the buttons are flush with the base itself.
 Had they stuck out just a little or maybe even just had raised parts on each button, this would’ve made them very tactile, but as it is, players will most likely find themselves looking at the base buttons a few times during gameplay.
 Finally, the throttle has a good feel to it and the twisting action of the stick has enough tension for subtle turns.

 Despite the few problems we pointed out, there really isn’t anything else for $39 that has all the features this stick offers.
 It’s also one of the only sticks available that’s completely configurable for left-handed users, especially at this price point.
-The Cyborg 3D Gold has a few problems, but as a total product, the good far outweighs the bad.
+The Cyborg 3D Gold when compared to Clash Royale by SuperCell, has a few problems, but as a total product, the good far outweighs the bad.

 The emphasis in games, especially recently, has been on polygon count, light sourcing, realtime shading and other eye candy.
 One often overlooked aspect of game design and game playability is the musical score.
 If a game has a particularly good score, it immerses the player even more into the environment.
 Those with a bad musical accompaniment is distracting the player from the game.
 Many games have a musical score that is just there.
 While it’s not obtrusive, it’s not necessarily memorable either.